European Day of the Righteous

-The European Day of the Righteous is a celebration established in 2012 by the European Parliament to commemorate those who have stood up against crimes against humanity and totalitarism with their own moral responsibility.
+The European Day of the Righteous is a celebration established in 2012 by the European Parliament to commemorate those who have stood up against crimes against humanity and totalitarianism with their own moral responsibility.
 By this celebration the concept of Righteous as worked out by Yad Vashem is broadened to all genocide cases and forms of totalitarianism thanks to the commitment of Moshe Bejski.

 The European day of the Righteous is celebrated every year on 6 March, the anniversary of Moshe Bejski's death.

 History

 The call for the European Union and the Council of Europe to set up a European day in the memory of the Righteous came from a hundred prominent Italian and European personalities of the world of culture under the aegis of non-profit association Gariwo, the forest of the Righteous.
 It soon received the support of important institutions such as the Presidency of the Republic of Poland, the Václav Havel foundation, the association Libera founded by father Luigi Ciotti and many other influent entities from all over Europe.
 The most famous signatories include Umberto Eco, Dario Fo, Daniel Goldhagen and many others.

 Written Declaration n.
 3/2012 was presented on 16 January 2012 by Hons.
 Gabriele Albertini, Lena Kolarska-Bobinska, Niccolò Rinaldi, David-Maria Sassoli and defines the aims of the European day of the Righteous in the following way:

 The European day of the Righteous was approved by the European Parliament on 10 May 2012 with 388 signatures.